Skip to main content

 Switch between Bolt agents and models

 You can switch between agents in two places: from the Bolt homepage when starting a build, or inside a project while working.
+For each project, Bolt remembers the model you select, and it automatically uses that model again the next time you open the project.
 Note that switching between agents mid-project clears your chat history, though this is intentional to help prevent confusion between agents.
 Your new agent will still have full access to your project and files.
 Any general or ongoing instructions you want to preserve should be added to Project Knowledge.

 If you are already using Claude Agent, switching between models in Claude Agent does not clear your chat history.